lazardanlucian/007-wp-tests/README.md

 == Screenshots ==

-1. Tools page with enable/allow-db-write toggles and test results table.
+1. Tools page with toggles and test results table.
+1. Sample code in plugin/theme.

 == Changelog ==